The Jewish Federation of Victoria and Vancouver Island is pleased to host a virtual talk on Tuesday evening, April 12th at 7:00 pm via Zoom.

-Deadline is April 30, 2020 at 11:59 pm—The Jewish Federation of Victoria & Vancouver Island (JFVVI) Grants and Scholarships forms for allocations have been revised for the 2020 application period.
+The deadline is extended to May 31, 2020 at 11:59pm—The Jewish Federation of Victoria & Vancouver Island (JFVVI) Grants and Scholarships forms for allocations have been revised for the 2020 application period.
 Please read the forms carefully and note the new email address on the form for queries and submission of your application.
 Guidelines for each funding program are contained in the forms.
 Application forms for all three of JFVVI’s funding programs are now available.
-Continue reading JFVVI Grants and Scholarships
+Continue reading JFVVI Grants and Scholarships deadline extended

 The Jewish Federation of Victoria and Vancouver Island (JFVVI) is seeking an Executive Director.
 The Executive Director is the sole employee of the Jewish Federation of Victoria and Vancouver Island (JFVVI) and is a part-time position with flexible hours.